macder/medusa-fulfillment-shippo/README.md

 Although there is nothing stopping you from accessing and using public methods behind the interface, be aware that those implementation details can and will change.
 The purpose of the interface is semver compliant stability.

+> Notice: (semver 0.x.x) - methods labeled with @experimental have high probability of breaking changes

 ### Getting Started

 Dependency inject `shippoService` as you would with any other service